A REMINDER TO STUDENTS & PARENTS:

 RICHMOND ACADEMY SCHOLASTIC AWARDS

-Wondering if you are eligible for a DISTINCTION or HIGH DISTINCTION Scholastic Award?
+Wondering if you are a Grade 9-12 student who is eligible for a DISTINCTION or HIGH DISTINCTION Scholastic Award?

 Here are the criteria!

 Scholastic awards are determined using final marks from first semester and midterm marks from the second semester or full year courses.

 Two types of Scholastic Awards are presented to students:

 High Distinction is awarded to students who have averages of 90% or higher.

 Distinction is awarded to students who have an average of 80% or higher.

 - NO MARK IN JANUARY OR APRIL CAN BE BELOW 70%TO QUALIFY FOR A SCHOLASTIC AWARD.

 - MARKS FOR ADVANCED COURSES WILL BE MULTIPLIED BY 1.05, AND THE RESULTING MARK MUST BE ABOVE 70%.